hbollon/portfolio-vuejs/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## How to edit content
 This template have a CMS support with CosmicJS.
-You can easily put your content there by creating and linking your cosmicJS account.
+You can easily put your content there by creating and linking your CosmicJS account.

+In order to customize your portfolio, you must create a CosmicJS account and a new fresh bucket on it.
+Once done, you must update credentials of the **.env** file.

 To do this, you just have to modify the variables contained in the ENV file (API token, bucket slug and read key).

 ```env
 # CosmicJS